asish012/aws-solution-architect-associate/class-notes-cloudguru/m5-03-elasticloadbalancer.md

 - Auto Scaling Group
 - Launch Configuration
 - Scaling Plans

+Scaling:
+- Manual:
+- Scheduled: If application has predictable load changes.
+- Dynamic: Dynamically scales out or in, based on other matrices (traffic, cpu usage, memory usage, ...)

+Dynamic Scaling Policy Types:
+- Target tracking scaling: based on a target value for a specific metric.
+- Step scaling: based on a set of scaling adjustments.
+- Simple scaling: based on a single scaling adjustment.

+* _Scheduled scaling_ works better when you can predict the load changes and also when you know how long you need to run.
+* _Target tracking scaling_: works better when you are scaling based on a metric (traffic growth or shrink), which is an utilization metric that increases or decreases proportionally to the number of instances in the Auto Scaling group.

 **Create your first Auto Scaling Group**
 - Create our health check text: which is just a html file we will track if exists or not.